Why Teaching Portfolios

 Teaching portfolios are essential for obtaining jobs in our fields as well as providing information on program assessment for agencies such as the SACS accreditation review.
 All faculty in the English Department construct teaching portfolios each year.
 These portfolios are reviewed by various committees.
 For the purposes of Lower Division Studies, GTA, VI, and Lecturer teaching portfolios will be constructed based on the information below and discussed in the Mentoring Sessions.
 Members of the Lower Division Committee will assess portfolios in the spring.
 We recognize that teaching portfolios will vary as a result of experience and courses taught, as well as personal style, but all must include the following information.

-Please note: All graded student projects (see #8 under Portfolio Contents), even if they are multimodal projects, should be turned in in hard copy and may not be posted on an electronic portfolio.
+Please note: All graded student projects (see #8 under Portfolio Contents), even if they are multimodal projects, should be turned in in hard copy or shared via a Onedrive link.
 All student feedback must be completely private due to FERPA laws.
 You may provide links to the student work itself, but all grades and feedback must be in hard copy.
 If you respond to student work by video or audio, you will need to provide a transcript of that feedback.
 Our suggestion is that you use GSU Sites are your home for an online portfolio.
 Alternatively, if you already have a website or blog that you use, you may select that option.
 Please keep in mind that, just as in the case of many job search materials, any materials posted online will be in the public domain.

 - Table of Contents/Easily Navigable Links